 I was initially diagnosed with Relapsing Remitting Multiple Sclerosis (RRMS) in 1991 at the age of 33.
 My MS has steadily worsened every year since that ’91 diagnosis.
 In 2004 my neurologist said I should consider myself to have Secondary Progressive Multiple Sclerosis (SPMS).

 Primary Progressive is the worst kind of MS a person can get.
 Secondary Progressive is next in line.
-I’ve always said that people with PPMS become disabled within one year of their diagnosis.
+I’ve always said that people with PPMS become “truly disabled” within one or two years after their diagnosis.
 Secondary Progressive is basically the same as PPMS but it takes longer to become “truly disabled”.
+I consider a truly disabled person as someone who needs a scooter, wheelchair and needs help from a relative or caregiver.
+I was diagnosed at 33 years old but didn’t become truly disabled until I was 53.
+I wish someone could have told me at 33 that I had 20 years left before I’d get truly disabled.

-I’m 61 years old now and can be considered a paraplegic thanks to my MS. Nothing below my waste works correctly anymore.
+I’m 61 years old now and can be considered a paraplegic thanks to my MS. I’m not paralyzed but nothing below my waste works correctly anymore.
 My standing and walking stopped completely in November of 2011 at the ripe old age of 53.
 I’d laugh but it’s not so funny anymore.
 After a life of playing sports and being a coordinated athlete sometimes it’s hard watching your body fall apart right before your eyes!

 I had one of my worst exacerbations (worsening of symptoms) in 2011.
 I was still single and living alone.
 I ended up having to teach myself how to do everything all over again.
 Things like cooking, cleaning, laundry, showering, etc. while sitting on my butt atop my three wheeled electric scooter.
 Luckily, I knew I would have a caregiver in the fall so I knew help was coming.